pilarik31/WP-ideas/PZ1/Task.md

 - Namespace
 - Class "Utilities"
 - Public method that returns some string.
 - Public method "getEurToCzk" with (strict typed) float input that defaults to null.
-If method input remains null, return current rate for 1 €.
-If input is not null, calculate value of inputted € in CZK, round in to two decimal places and return the value.
+If method input remains null, return current rate for 1 € rounded to two decimal places.
+If input is not null, calculate value of inputted € in CZK, round it to two decimal places and return the value.

 Currency API
 - https://api.exchangeratesapi.io/latest?base=EUR&symbols=CZK